Filling Out Form I-765, Application for Employment Authorization

 Questions 1-8: Self-explanatory.

-Question 9: USCIS wants to know every number you ever used, whether it belonged to you or not.
+Question 9: USCIS wants to know every Social Security Number you ever used, whether it belonged to you or not.

 Question 11: If you previously applied for a U.S. work permit, you are asked “Which USCIS office?”
 Find the name of the USCIS office that approved or denied your application—it should be on the Form I-797 notice you received.
 For “Date,” use the date USCIS received your application (also on the I-797).
 Submit all I-797 forms with the I-765.